-We have handpicked and reviewed the 7 best de-esser plugins available in 2023 for music producers of every skill level.
-Here they are in a nutshell:
+We have handpicked and reviewed the 7 best de-esser plugins available in 2025 for music producers of every skill level.

 After recording some vocals, you will start mixing and, in the process, add a compressor.
 And that’s when they begin being awfully loud – the s, sh, ch, j, and t sounds.
 Those are called sibilance, and the nature of microphones, preamps and dynamics processors often boost them during recording.